Temtem-Interactive-Map/Temzone-Desktop/README.md

 In order to expose a variable to the browser you have to prefix the variable with **NEXT_PUBLIC**.
 These environment variables will be available to the application through the process.env object in Node.js.

-The Temzone application requires certain environment variables to be set, specifically several related to Firebase such as Firebase API key, Firebase project ID, Firebase Auth Domain and others.
+The Temzone application requires certain environment variables to be set, specifically several related to Firebase such as Firebase API key, Firebase project ID and Firebase Auth Domain.
 These are the credentials necessary for the application to access Firebase services and the Temzone's backend:

 ```
 NEXT_PUBLIC_TEMZONE_BASE_URL=
 NEXT_PUBLIC_FIREBASE_API_KEY=
 NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN=
 NEXT_PUBLIC_FIREBASE_PROJECT_ID=
-NEXT_PUBLIC_FIREBASE_STORAGE_BUCKET=
-NEXT_PUBLIC_FIREBASE_MESSAGING_SENDER_ID=
-NEXT_PUBLIC_FIREBASE_APP_ID=
 ```

 ### Running the development server